-Padel Magazine - You are numerous on facebook to ask questions around the famous FIP.
-Padel Magazine therefore proposes an exclusive interview of Daniel Patty new president of the International Padel Federation (FIP) since one year.
-This Italian sports enthusiast, born in Moscow, ambassador and traveler has become president of FIT for a year.
+Padel Magazine - Many of you on facebook ask questions about the famous FIP.
+Padel Magazine therefore offers an exclusive interview with Daniel Patty, new president of the International Federation of Padel (FIP) for a year.
+This Italian sports enthusiast, born in Moscow, ambassador and traveler, became president of the FIT for a year.

 [box type = ”info”] The interview lasted more than an hour and is in English.
 We offer a summary of this interview below.
 All questions were put to him: Relation with France, The problems encountered, the possibilities offered by the International Padel Federation for French players, an update on the tensions but also the possible future deadlines… His answers allow us to correct or learn certain things. [/ box]

-PM: How is the Italian padel clubs behaving?
+PM: How do the clubs of padel Italians?

 Daniel Patti is Italian and invites French speaking clubs and players to participate in Italian competitions.
 According to him, the Italian clubs are developing with cities like Bologna which is in full development with several padel clubs in its periphery.

 However, he indicates that France and Italy seemed to be playing more often a few years ago.
 It would be necessary to reboost the exchange the Italian and French clubs.
 He indicates that “It would be very positive for both countries”.

 He also reminds that at the time Italian players were moving in French clubs like Toulouse, Nice or Aix.
 He regrets that this is not really the case anymore.

 PM: Many of us in France do not understand the relations between France and the FIP… especially the reasons why French players cannot participate in international tournaments?